 - Identify three emerging student health trends that impact your student population and a resource that can be used to learn more on those topics.

-- Articulate two new evidence-based practices learned at conference that will be used to promote student health, social and academic success, or healthy communities.
+- Articulate three new evidence-based practices learned at conference that will be used to promote student health, social and academic success, or healthy communities.